 If you wish to apply to stay in Oxford to do a research degree, you should start thinking about this early in the academic year and begin talking to relevant people as soon as possible.
-Consult with your General Supervisor and the Graduate Studies Office for advice in Michaelmas term.
+Consult with your Special Subject tutors, dissertation supervisor, the Director of Masters Courses, and the Graduate Studies Office for advice in Michaelmas term.
 Applications should normally be made in the first two submission rounds (November or January).
 While applications may be allowed after this date, these cannot be considered for funding support.
 Admission to the DPhil depends first and foremost on your mark in the MSt/MPhil, where a mark of 70 or better will normally be expected.